eliroc98/dialogue_coherence/README.md

 The aim of this project is to approach the problem of evaluating a dialogue's coherence by exploiting different measures, which are related to different dialogue aspects, such as logical coherence, debaters' intentions, emotions and discussed topics.

 ## Related work
+In the following there is a list of recent papers regarding novel coherence evaluation metrics and methods.
+One important thing to take into account, in all these works, is the evaluation procedure they make to test their metrics.

 [Ye et al., “Towards Quantifiable Dialogue Coherence Evaluation.”](https://aclanthology.org/2021.acl-long.211)[^ye2021] proposed Quantifiable Dialogue Coherence Evaluation (namely QuantiDCE), which is a coherence measure aimig at having a high correlations with human evaluations in an automatic fashion.
 The main features in QuantiDCE are:
 - it models the task in a multi-level setting which is closer to the actual human rating, instead of simplifying the coherence evaluation task solving it in a two-level setting (i.e., coherent or incoherent).
 Indeed, humans usually adopt Likert scaling and give coherence scores from multiple levels like 1 to 5;
 - it can be fine-tuned with a small set of actual human-annotated coherence scores.

+[Pang et al., “Towards Holistic and Automatic Evaluation of Open-Domain Dialogue Generation.”](https://aclanthology.org/2020.acl-main.333)[^pang2020] proposed holistic evaluation metrics that capture different aspects of open-domain dialogues.
+Their metrics consists of 1) GPT-2 based context coherence between sentences in a dialogue, (2) GPT-2 based fluency in phrasing, (3) n-gram based diversity in responses to augmented queries, and (4) textual-entailment-inference based logical self-consistency.
+Their metrics strongly correlate with human evaluations.
+The main features (for this project) in this work are:
+- the way they measure context coherence using a GPT-2 fine-tuned on the next sentence prediciton task on the dialogue dataset of interest
+- the way they measure the logical self-consistency using a pretrained Multi-Genre Natural Language Inference[^williams2018] model to label if the relation of the response and the utterance history of the same agent is logically consistent;
+- they evaluate the relation across the metrics

 ## Methodology
 ### Data